TechDocsStudio/pushfeedback-docs/docs/installation/sphinx.md

 # Feedback widget for Sphinx

-Here's a step-by-step guide to help you install PushFeedback in your Sphinx project.
+PushFeedback collects user feedback directly from your website.
+This guide covers installation in a Sphinx project using PIP.

 ![Feedback widget for docs screenshot](./images/feedback-widget-starlight.png)

 ## Prerequisites

-Before you begin, you'll need to have the following:
+Before you begin, you need:

 - A PushFeedback account.
 If you don't have one, [sign up for free](https://app.pushfeedback.com/accounts/signup/).
 - A project created in your PushFeedback dashboard.
 If you haven't created one yet, follow the steps in the [Quickstart](../quickstart.md#2-create-a-project) guide.